 By Ali Linz, Co-Founder of GroupTogether and Mum to 4 kids

-Another mum and I helped 40,000 parents organise group gifts for teachers last year with our web app grouptogether.com so it’s no wonder that people always ask me about teacher gifts.
+Another mum and I helped 40,000 parents organise group gifts for teachers last year with our web app grouptogether.com.
+So, it is no wonder that people always ask me about the best gifts for teacher.

 Here’s the 3 most often asked questions and the definitive answers.
 And … the bottom line – when you group together for one gift, you can give better and spend less (and still have a super cute and personal card).